- 1 tablespoon plus 2 cups butter, divided

 - 1/2 cup finely chopped almonds

-- Grease a 15x10x1-in. pan with 1 tablespoon butter; set aside.
-In a large heavy saucepan, melt remaining butter.
-Add sugar, slivered almonds, water and salt; cook and stir over medium heat until a candy thermometer reads 295° (approaching hard-crack stage).
-Remove from heat; stir in vanilla.
+- Grease a 15-in. x 10-in. x 1-in. pan with 1 tablespoon butter; set aside.
+In a large heavy saucepan, melt the remaining butter.
+Add the sugar, sliced almonds, water and salt; cook and stir over medium heat until a candy thermometer reads 295° (approaching hard-crack stage).
+Remove from the heat; stir in vanilla.

 - Quickly pour into prepared pan.
 Let stand at room temperature until cool, about 1 hour.